colemickens/platform2-sommelier/chromeos-config/README.md

     *   `<model name>`: actual name of the model being defined, e.g. `reef` or `pyro`
+        *   `audio` (optional): Contains information about audio devices used by this model.
+            *   `<audio_system>`: Contains information about a particular audio device used by this model.
+Valid values for the package name are:
+                *   `main`: The main audio system

+                For each of these:

+                *   `audio-type`: Phandle pointing to a subnode of the family audio configuration.

+                All properties defined by the family subnode can be used here.
+                Typically it is enough to define only `cras-config-dir`, `ucm-suffix` and `topology-name`.
+The rest are generally defined in terms of these, within the family configuration nodes.

         *   `brand-code`: (optional): Brand code of the model (also called RLZ code).
 See [list](go/chromeos-rlz) and [one-pager](gi/chromeos-rlz-onepager).